 UB:Abbreviation of the basic currency of UnitedBitcoin, and also abbreviation of UnitedBitcoin, official website: WWW.UB.COM

-UnitedBitcoin will fork away from the Bitcoin network, and immediately improve its protocol in the new network.
-All active Bitcoin addresses will receive corresponding balances on UnitedBitcoin’s chain.
-Balances of inactive addresses will be collected and used to serve the community.
+UB will fork away from the Bitcoin network, and immediately improve its protocol in the new network.
+All active Bitcoin addresses will receive corresponding balances on UB’s chain.

-UnitedBitcoin is a fork of Bitcoin and inherits its block-time, halving time and total number of Bitcoin’s cap (21 million).
+UB is a fork of Bitcoin and inherits its block time, halving time and total number of Bitcoin’s cap (21 million).
 These properties remain unchanged.

 After implementation of SegWit, the structure of the chainblock is as follows:

-Bitcoin’s current maximum TPS is about 7 transactions per second.
-This does not accommodate the network’s needs at time, and therefore cannot begin to approach the needs of global transaction volume.
+Bitcoin’s current maximum number of transactions per second is around 7TPS.
+This does not accommodate the network’s needs at times, and therefore cannot begin to handle the needs of global transaction volume.

-Increasing the block-size and scaling will increase storage- and network requirements, however considering most nodes and ran by mining pools or companies we believe this isn’t too much of a constraint and 8 MB is an appropriate value.
+Increasing the block size and scaling will increase storage and network requirements.
+However, considering that most nodes are run by mining pools or companies, we believe this isn’t too much of a constraint and 8MB is an adequate value.

-Inactive addresses are addresses without activity since block height #494000 (November 11, 2017) and as a result didn't automatically receive UBTC during phase 1 of the asset allocation procedure.
+After the fork, all active addresses on the Bitcoin network will receive equivalent balances on the UB network.
+Inactive addresses are addresses without activity since block height 494,000 (11 November 2017) and as a result didn't automatically receive UBTC during Phase 1 of the asset allocation procedure.

 Developers can write smart contracts using a programming language with friendly syntax, which is then compiled into contract bytecode and stored in the blockchain.